-I am the Director and Podcast Producer at ACMEScience.com, library science graduate student, PodcastRE developer and producer, mathematician, and general internet gadabout.
+I am the Mathematics & Statistics Librarian for the University of Michigan (ORCiD 0000-0003-1070-8232), Director and Podcast Producer of ACMEScience.com, PodcastRE database designer and developer, and mathematics communicator.
 I created and hosted hosted the mathematical interview show Strongly Connected Components, went on and on about fights from the history of science in Science Sparring Society, and covered breaking mathematical news with Peter Rowlett on Math/Maths.
-His biggest creation is the twice Kickstarted series Relatively Prime.
-Here is my resume if you want to take a look.
-Most recently I began attending the University of Wisconsin, Madison for Library Science with the goal of becoming a mathematics librarian.
-I have also recently interned for the Smithsonian National Museum of Natural History Libraries helping to update their subject guide offerings.
+My biggest creation is the twice Kickstarted series Relatively Prime.
+Here is my CV if you want to take a look.
+In January 2019 I became the Mathematics & Statistics Librarian for the University of Michigan, where beyond my outreach and liaison responsibilities I have been engaging in bibliometric research and DEI program development.

 On a more personal note I spend what free time I have free time riding and fixing my bikes, playing and watching, soccer, brewing and roasting decaffeinated coffee, and listening to as many podcast as I can, at 2X with SmartSpeed turned on.